djleite/djleite.github.io/_posts/2025-05-04-flatworm-genome.md

   <source src="{{ '/images/flatworm-vid.webm' | relative_url }}" type="video/webm">
   Flatworms in a tank on ascidians.
 </video>
-<p style="ext-align:left; font-size: 0.85rem; line-height: 1.2;"><b>Figure 2: Two <i>Prostheceraeus crozieri</i> moving over ascidians in a tank.</b> The flatworm on top is attempting to mate with the one below.
+<p style="ext-align: justify; font-size: 0.85rem; line-height: 1.2;"><b>Figure 2: Two <i>Prostheceraeus crozieri</i> moving over ascidians in a tank.</b> The flatworm on top is attempting to mate with the one below.
 It does this by piercing the body and injecting sperm.</p>

 ## Sequencing and assembly
 For genome sequencing and assembly, high molecular weight DNA was extracted from one animal and sequenced using long-read PacBio (<a href="https://academic.oup.com/gbe/article/14/9/evac133/6678951" target="_blank" rel="noopener noreferrer">Leite <i>et al</i> 2022</a>).
 These long-reads were assembled, resulting in a 2.07 gigabase (Gb) assembly.
 Notably, the genome was highly repetitive, with repetitive elements constituting approximately 67.9%.
 A total of 43,325 genes were annotated, and had a Benchmarking Universal Single-Copy Orthologs (BUSCO) completeness score of 89.7%, indicating a relatively high-quality assembly compared with other flatworms.
 Furthermore, compared to other free-living flatworms, <i>P. crozieri</i> exhibits considerably larger introns.
 The abundance of transposable elements and repetitive sequences likely contributes to the expanded genome size and intron length.